 Stretching is usually recommended to alleviate pain.
 Stretches are designed to target muscles that cause pain when they are tight and inflexible.
 Hamstring stretching is almost always an important part of an exercise program.
 Most people do not stretch these muscles, which extend from the pelvis to the knee in the back of the thigh, in their daily activities.

 Another stretch that is often helpful in easing sciatica is the Bird Dog move: After getting on their hands and knees, individuals extend one arm and the opposite leg.
 The arm and leg extensions are then alternated.
 A more advanced version of this exercise is the Plank Bird Dog move, in which the extensions are done once the person is in the plank position on their hands and toes.

 Some form of low-impact cardiovascular exercise, such as walking, swimming, or pool therapy is usually a component of recovery, as aerobic activity encourages the exchange of fluids and nutrients to help create a better healing environment.
 Aerobic conditioning also has the unique benefit of releasing endorphins, the body’s natural pain killers, which helps reduce sciatic pain.

 These types of muscle conditioning exercises may be done separately or in combination.
-If you are in North Phoenix, Peoria, Gilbert, Scottsdale, Sun City & Glendale, AZ suffering from pain and need treatment, contact OSR Physical Therapy to schedule an appointment and return to a pain-free, active lifestyle.
+If you’re suffering from pain and need treatment, contact OSR today to request an appointment with one of our dedicated Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Moon Valley, & Glendale AZ physical therapists.
+Let us help you return to a pain-free, active lifestyle.